Maybe you’re a registered nurse who is starting to feel bored working at the same hospital day after day.

 - Good at working under pressure.

-Strike nurse travel jobs are usually used to help fill regular hospital staff positions while they are off of work due to a labor dispute.
+Strike nurse travel jobs are usually available to help fill regular hospital staff positions while they are off of work due to a labor dispute.

 In September 2019, nearly 6,500 nurses at 12 healthcare hospitals across four different states went on strike advocating for better patient care.